A great Business Class seat can make all the difference between a restful and an uncomfortable flight!

-Qantas’ Airbus A330-300s have similar cloth-covered “Business suite” seats to the Boeing 787-9 Dreamliner, laid out in a 1-2-1 configuration.
+Qantas’ Airbus A330-300s have similar cloth-covered “Business Suite” seats to the Boeing 787-9 Dreamliner, laid out in a 1-2-1 configuration.
 The main difference is that the cabin is slightly narrower and the privacy divider between the two middle seats (“E” and “F” seats) cannot be lowered.
 Once again, each seat has direct aisle access.
-Due to the staggered configuration, the best seats for solo travellers are the more private “A” and “K” seats directly beside a window, which can be found in rows 2, 4 and 6.
+There is no wifi.

-Qantas Airbus A330-200
+Qantas Airbus A330-200 Business Seats

 Qantas’ domestic-configured A330-200s are used mostly on shorter international routes (e.g. to New Zealand) and selected domestic flights, especially to/from Perth.
 On both configurations, the best seats for solo travellers are 2A, 2K, 4A or 4K.